Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * The timer moves through cutscenes and pause menu, but also during the the ranking screen and the save game screen.
 Skip through every cutscene, and don't spend too much time on any screen.
 * Do consider saving after finishing a chapter.
 This is just in case you'd want to re-do the next chapter for a better time.
 * Some fights are obbligatory to progress, even if it is just to jump on a spiral, as you can't do that if enemies are nearby.
-* The only upgrades that you'll ever need are the Soul Robber's.
-You may consider also buying the Pumpkin King Costume's upgrades if you want more Red Souls.
+* The only upgrades that you'll ever need are the Soul Robber's and the Pumpkin King Costume.
+You can consider the Re-possession present upgrades if you want.
 * Crystal Skulls are not necessary, but you may consider picking some easy to get Golden Pumpkins if you wish more health.
 Like the one on the tree in the graveyard.
+* Consider getting some S ranks to earn 1000 Souls for each of them.
+On Easy Mode they are much easier to do and won't waste as much time, or at least make you pull out your hair as much, as in Nightmare Mode.

 Below is a mini-guide on how to get through the chapters, with some other tips to finish them faster.